 A complete blood cell count is done.
 Blood type and Rh status are determined so that a donor with a compatible blood type can be identified in case the woman needs a transfusion.
 If bleeding is profuse or if placental abruption is suspected, blood tests for disseminated intravascular coagulation are done.
-These tests include
+These tests include the following:

 The disorder causing the bleeding is treated.

 For placental abruption or placenta previa, if delivery is not required, bed rest in the hospital is usually recommended.
 There, the woman and fetus can be monitored, and treatment is readily available.
 If the bleeding stops, the woman is encouraged to walk and may be sent home.
 If bleeding continues or worsens or if the pregnancy is near term, the baby is delivered.
 When a baby is delivered in women with placenta previa, cesarean delivery is required.
 Women who have a placental abruption may have a vaginal or cesarean delivery.